Your standard anti-virus solution isn’t up to the task of catching the nastiest threats on the Internet.

 Why your SMB Needs Endpoint Detection and Response

 Endpoint Detection and Response (EDR) promises to protect your small and medium-sized enterprise with a different intent.
-Instead of catching threats at an entry point (like email), EDR monitors what’s happening on your computer systems, identifies unknown behaviours and provides alerts to prompt investigation.
+Instead of catching threats at an entry point (like email), EDR monitors what’s happening on your computer systems, identifies unknown behaviors and provides alerts to prompt investigation.

 EDR tools analyze network activity, including application launches, device usage and network events.
 By continuously monitoring what’s happening on the network, EDR tools can be used to track down and eliminate advanced threats before they become a problem.